Equivariant Reinforcement Learning for Quadrotor UAV: --Equivariant Reinforcement Learning for Quadrotor

 \subsection{$\Sph^1$--Symmetry of Quadrotor}

-Here, we show that the quadrotor dynamics presented in \Cref{sec:PF} is symmetric with respect to the rotation about the vertical axis.
+More generally, we show that the quadrotor dynamics presented in \Cref{sec:PF} is symmetric with respect to the rotation about the vertical axis.
 Specifically, consider the following group action of $\Sph^1=\{ q \in\Re^2 \,|\, \|q\|=1\}$ parameterized by $\theta\in(-\pi, \pi])$~\footnote{To avoid any confusion with the action $a$ of MDP, this is referred to as \textit{group} action.}:

 In other words, the group action $g_\theta(s,a) = (G_\mathcal{S}(s;\theta),G_\mathcal{A}(a))$ corresponds to the rotation of the complete system by the angle $\theta$ about $\vec e_3$.
 In \eqref{eqn:G_S} and \eqref{eqn:G_A}, the angular velocity $\Omega$ and the action $a$ seem to be unchanged.
 However, this is because both $\Omega$ and $a$ are resolved in the body-fixed frame.
 For example, the angular velocity is rotated from $\omega = R \Omega$ into $\exp(\theta\hat e_3)R\Omega = \exp(\theta\hat e_3) \omega$ by the group action when perceived with respect to the inertial frame.
 From now on, the group actions on the state and the action are denoted by the same symbol $g_\theta$, i.e., $G_\mathcal{S}(s;\theta) = g_\theta s$ and $G_\mathcal{A}(a) = g_\theta a$.